NIkhil123098/automatic-number-plate-recognition-using-open-cv-python/README.md

 b) Video Option , it divides video into photo frames and detects all vehicle numbers existed in the video.
 Lists the all numbers paid amount/tax have to be pay amound in the interface.

+At interface we can even download the particular person details,pending payment,id number in a pdf format as shown in the demo .pdf file